 Can I get credit for courses I have already taken at Statistics.com?

 Ideally, you will have one course from us already to make sure that our format works for you.
 We will transfer up to three courses to your program, provided you got adequate marks.

 If I have already mastered a topic from my work or prior academic experience, do I need to repeat it?

-The courses in the PASS programs don't exactly match what I need.
+The courses in the certificate don't exactly match what I need.
 Can I craft a custom program?

-Maybe.
-Contact us so we can review what you want to do, and work together to create a program that makes sense!
+Tell us what you have in mind.
+We can work together to create a program that makes sense!

-How long do I have to complete the PASS certificate?
+How long do I have to complete the certificate?